lkemen/ui-exercise/README.md

 # ![nuxeo](app/images/nuxeo_logo.png) UI Exercise
 The goal of this exercise is to see if you are able to run a demo from a readme file and work on it without any trouble.

-* Install Tools & dependencies,
+* Install Tools & Dependencies,
 * Build & Run the project,
-* Then do the exercise we sent you and sent your results back.
+* Then do the exercise we sent you and send your results back.

 Let's start!